leokiparje/Event-Management/README.md

 ## Build and run

 Clone repository to a local folder and use **mvn install** inside the root folder of the repository to build all the core system JARs.
 With this command integration test is also runned.
-Now edit the config files (the database connection), in src/main/resources/application.properties, database platform, username, password and utl.
+Now edit the config files (the database connection), in src/main/resources/application.properties, database platform, username, password and url.
 To run the application use **mvn spring-boot:run**.
 Application should be running on port 8080 (http://localhost:8080/).
 Now you can test the endpoints.

 ## Implementation details